balukov/e2e-best-practices/README.md

 #### 🧩 Use preconditions

-Actions in app which should be done before test starts.
-Usually these are: open app URL -> authorization -> open page for a test (if it is needed)
+Actions should be done before the test starts.
+Usually, these are: open app URL -> authorization -> open page for a test (if it is needed)

 <details>
 <summary>Real example</summary>